lfdevvel/dingux_commander/README.txt

 o A             For a directory: open
                 For a file: view or execute
-o B             Go to parent directory / cancel o Y             System actions:
+o B             Go to parent directory / cancel o Hint             System actions:
                   - Select all items
                   - Select no items
                   - Create new directory
                   - Display disk information
                   - Quit program
-o X             Actions on selected items:
+o Pause             Actions on selected items:
                   - Copy to destination directory
                   - Move to destination directory
                   - Rename (appears only if 1 item is selected)
                   - Delete
                   - Display disk used
-o SELECT        Select highlighted item.
+o Volume Up        Select highlighted item.
-                Selected items are displayed in red. o START         Open highlighted directory in destination panel.
+                Selected items are displayed in red. o Volume Down         Open highlighted directory in destination panel.
                 If a file is highlighted, open current directory in destination panel.